Polymorqhism/polymorqhism/README.md

 | [polyself](https://github.com/Polymorqhism/polyself) | Experimental libc reimplementation | 🟡 |
 | [polyxplorer](https://github.com/Polymorqhism/polyxplorer) | TUI file explorer | 🔴 |
 - Refer to the repositories of each project for more information.
+- Majority of these projects were made for fun and may not be ready for adoption by a large userbase.

 <sup><sub> take it or leave it </sub></sup>